punsoong-canva/apko-renovate-reproduction/README.md

 Renovate should raise PRs for the `apko` manager including:

-- update to bash, minor and patch versions
+- update to `bash`, minor and patch versions
-- lockFileMaintenance to update the `apko.lock.json` file
+- lockFileMaintenance to update the `apko.lock.json` file.
-- other packages unaffected
+- `git` and `python` packages are unaffected

 ## Link to the Renovate issue or Discussion